Configuration

 FsPulse supports persistent, user-defined configuration through a file named config.toml

 .
-This file allows you to control logging behavior and analysis settings such as thread usage.
+This file allows you to control logging behavior, analysis settings, server configuration, and more.

 Finding config.toml